-In this tutorial, you will learn how to create a python class with properties and methods, and how to create a new instance of python class and access those properties of that object.
+In this tutorial, you will learn how to create class in python with properties and methods, and how to create a new instance of python class and access those properties of that object.
 This will be very useful to understand python oops concept.

 Here we learn how to create a student class in python code.

 First we create a python file called “student.py”, file name can be different than class name, but here just to keep things simple, we keep the same file name